Add to collection

 Dr Adrian McDonald

 And that small bending angle, you can measure that because you know the GPS satellite’s got a very accurate clock on it, and that very accurate clock allows you to time the measurement from the GPS satellite to the low-Earth orbiting COSMIC/FORMOSAT satellite.
-And by knowing the time, and we know that the fact of the speed of light is a constant, we can work out the distance, and therefore our distance is a curved path rather than a straight path, and the level of curvature of the path tells us about the temperature, because refraction is controlled by the temperature of the atmosphere.
+And by knowing the time, and we know that the fact of the speed of light is a constant, we can work out the distance, and therefore our distance is a curved path rather than a straight path, and the level of curvature of the path tells us about the temperature, because refraction7 is controlled by the temperature of the atmosphere8.

 Go to full glossary